-The Great Jack O'Lantern Blaze Comes to Long Island in 2020
+How to See the Great Jack O'Lantern Blaze on Long Island in 2021

-Since 2005, the Great Jack O'Lantern Blaze has been a must-do Halloween attraction for our neighbors in Westchester County, its popularity multiplying annually along with its sizable, stunning installation.
-In 2020, when many attractions are on hiatus due to COVID-19, The Blaze has proven its staying power: Not only is it alive and well, but it's adding a second location at Old Bethpage Village Restoration on Long Island.
+Since 2005, The Great Jack O'Lantern Blaze has been a must-do Halloween attraction for our neighbors in Westchester County, its popularity multiplying annually along with its sizable, stunning installation.
+In 2020 the Blaze added a second location at Old Bethpage Village Restoration on Long Island.

-Read on for the inside scoop on Long Island's own Great Jack O' Lantern Blaze, which debuts Friday, October 2, and learn why this visually striking, aesthetically inspiring walk-through exhibit belongs on your fall bucket list.
+Read on for the inside scoop on Long Island's own Great Jack O' Lantern Blaze, which opens on Wednesday, September 22, and learn why this visually striking, aesthetically inspiring walk-through exhibit belongs on your fall bucket list.
 Stay tuned to our Halloween Guide for more seasonal, spooky fun.

 As darkness falls, a massive exhibit of intricately carved pumpkins forming various spectacles illuminates to dazzle visitors.
 You'll see sculptures made out of sequenced carved pumpkins, with added effects like colored lights, background music, and some are even set in motion.